local_library Things to Keep in Mind

 3. Konsyans lan → The conscience

-Also use lan when the noun ends as iy or uit (very few nouns end like this)
+Also use lan when the noun ends in iy or uit (very few nouns end this way).

 Consider These Examples